wilsonrivera/dev-env-setup/brew.md

 # Homebrew installations

+## Taps
+- homebrew/cask-fonts

 ## Formulae
 - node@18
-- yarn
-- zsh-autosuggestions
+- node@20
 - coreutils
 - git
+- yarn
 - pnpm
+- eza
+- zsh (When either `zsh` is not installed or the version is not equal or greater than `5.0.8`)
 - zsh-autocomplete
+- zsh-autosuggestions
 - zsh-syntax-highlighting
-- eza

 ## Casks
 - docker